Alfanar

 Recent Funded Examples

-• FabricAID (Egypt): Textile recycling social enterprise.
-Received 3 years of grant funding and management support before Alfanar's first equity investment (largest seed round by Arab region social enterprise).
+• FabricAID (Egypt/Lebanon): Textile recycling social enterprise.
+Received 3 years of grant funding and management support before Alfanar participated with $100,000 in a $1.6 million seed round (one of the largest seed rounds by an Arab region social enterprise).
 Grew from 15 to 100+ employees, recycled 84 tonnes of clothing, reduced CO2 by 302 tonnes, served 267,482 underprivileged customers.

 • Ana Aqra Association: Transformed into revenue-generating social enterprise with tested education products and services